yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 The information from message trace can be used to efficiently answer user questions about what happened to messages, troubleshoot mail flow issues, and validate policy changes.

-Admins can use various search criteria to search for messages in the past 10 days.
-The search result contains one or more [messageTrace](../resources/messagetrace.md) objects, each of which include basic information about a message:
+Administrators can use various search criteria to search for messages in the past 10 days.
+The search result contains one or more [messageTrace](../resources/messagetrace.md) objects, each of which include basic information about a message such as:
 - Message ID
+- Sender
-- Sender and Recipients
+- Recipients
 - Subject
-- Message datetime
+- Message received datetime
-- Message status

 With a message ID and a recipient, you can use the API to obtain details of all the events associated with the delivery of the message.